aaronsisler/services.admin-duties/README.md

 ## TODO

+* Figure out how to correctly package a Dockerfile that works with Micronaut
 * Where are we getting blackout dates for a location from?
 Request?
 DDB?
 * How are we getting the generated CSV to person?
 S3 link?
 Immediate stream back from API?
 * Process to clear out all data if a client is deleted from CLIENT table